Tl;dr: Moderation is the most certain path to decadence. Absolute rules will keep you off such a fate.

 She went on to win 82 victories in her career which spanned over 20 years.

-During these years, she got married, stopped talking to her dad, then got divorced, talked to her dad again, broke multiple bones while keeping on winning trophies.
+During these years, she got married, stopped talking to her dad, then got divorced, talked to her dad again, broke multiple bones, all while winning trophies.

 The Bottom Line

-History teaches us that success is about investing (a) time and efforts (b) into the right things.
+History teaches us that success is about investing time and effort into the right things.
 Moderation prevents you from doing that.

 So next time someone is telling you to be moderate, simply answer them that moderation is the genesis of decadence.